 The nerves are derived from the hypogastric and ovarian plexuses, and from the third and fourth sacral nerves.

-The uterus appears as a homogenous soft tissue mass posterior to the bladder.
+The uterus appears as a homogeneous soft tissue mass posterior to the bladder.
 It normally enhances post intravenous contrast 2.

 MRI displays the zonal anatomy of the uterus.
 The high T2 signal endometrium is outlined by the low T2 signal inner myometrium, known as the junctional zone.
 The outer myometrium is of intermediate T2 signal.
 The myometrial layers are indistinguishable on T1 imaging.